SantoshPayasi/-OIBGRIP-task1/README.md

 # rapid_eat
-this is the food delivery website
+this is a food delivery website landing page written using html, css, js, bootstrap and swiper js